ColeVan/SOV2-RITA-J/README.md

 message:"ts" AND 'id.orig_h' AND 'id.resp_h' AND 'host' AND 'id.resp_p' AND 'method'

+The big problem!

-The problem, to use this notebook, “link below”, I need to parse the fields above in order to set variable for them in the fields below.
+To use this notebook, “link below”, I need to parse the fields above in order to set variable for them in the fields below.

 https://github.com/Cyb3r-Monk/RITA-J/blob/main/C2%20Detection%20-%20HTTP.ipynb